ad-freiburg/aqqu/README.md

 The original version can be found as as the very first commit of this repository and under the v1.0 tag.

-Follow the instructions in QUICKSTART.md to set up the system.
-This also includes descriptions on how to obtain pre-requisite data, e.g., a complete index of Freebase.
+Follow the instructions below to set up the system.
+This also includes descriptions on how to obtain pre-requisite data.

 Setup is easy if all pre-requisites are met.